What Happens If You Don’t Have Homeowners Insurance?

 1. Your lender sends your loan into default

 If you cancel your homeowners insurance policy at any time during the life of your loan, your insurance company will notify your lender.
-Since this violates your mortgage agreement, your lender may force you into a more expensive policy, called lender-placed or force-placed insurance, or send your loan into default.
+Since this violates your mortgage agreement, your lender may force you to purchase a more expensive policy, called lender-placed or force-placed insurance, or send your loan into default.
 Not only does this cause your credit score to decrease significantly, you’re also at an increased risk of losing your home to foreclosure.

 2. You have trouble selling your home